nielsgl/dspy-profiles/README.md

         print(response.answer)
     ```

-3.  **Run any script with a profile:**
+3.  **Run any script with a profile, without changing your code:**
     ```bash
+    # The new, convenient way to run any script with a profile
+    dspy-run my_script.py

+    # Specify a different profile, or run non-python commands
-    dspy-profiles run --profile default -- python my_script.py
+    dspy-run --profile production -- pytest

-    # You can also run it as a module
-    python -m dspy_profiles run --profile default -- python my_script.py
     ```

 ---